twowaits/SDE-Interview-Questions/Adobe/README.md

           "1 a" => false </br>
           "2e10" => true </br>
   Return 0 / 1 ( 0 for false, 1 for true ) for this problem
+- Given two sorted arrays nums1 and nums2 of size m and n respectively, return the median of the two sorted arrays.

 ----
 <b name="tech">Technical Interview Questions</b>